 The financial statements have been prepared on a going concern basis which assumes the Company will not be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
-The Company has incurred losses since inception resulting in an accumulated deficit of \$32,754,092 as of February 28, 2017 and further losses are anticipated in the development of its business raising substantial doubt about the Company's ability to continue as a going concern.
+The Company has incurred losses since inception resulting in an accumulated deficit of approximately \$32,900,000 as of May 31, 2017 and further losses are anticipated in the development of its business raising substantial doubt about the Company's ability to continue as a going concern.
 The ability to continue as a going concern is dependent upon the Company generating profitable operations in the future and/or to obtain the necessary financing to meet its obligations and repay its liabilities arising from normal business operations when they come due.
 Management intends to finance operating costs over the next twelve months with existing cash on hand and or private placement of common stock.

 On March 14, 2016, the Company filed a Certificate of Amendment with the Secretary of State of the State of Delaware to amend its Certificate of Incorporation to change the name of the Company from "Texas Rare Earth Resources Corp" to "Texas Mineral Resources Corp".
-The amendment shall be effective at 9:00 am EST on March 21, 2016.
+The amendment was effective at 9:00 am EST on March 21, 2016.
 The Certificate of Amendment did not make any other amendments to the Company's Certificate of Incorporation.
+The Company is currently delinquent in filing and paying its Delaware Corporate Franchise Tax.
+We plan to file this return and pay the taxes that may be due upon any funding that the Company may receive in the future.
+The Company cannot guarantee any future funding will occur.